apache/www-site/content/dev/index.md

     -  Crowd funding [Community funding disclaimer](http://community.apache.org/committers/funding-disclaimer.html)

-## Project Management Committees (PMC)  {#pmc}
+## Project Management Committees (PMCs)  {#pmc}

 The project PMC must be involved in any requests for Infrastructure assistance.
-Remember that PMCs can handle many Infrastructure items for themselves.
+Remember that PMCs can handle many infrastructure items themselves.
 Read the [PMC FAQ](pmc.html).

 **Learn how to...**